Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

-For $\kappa$-Hg-Cl at ambient pressure a splitting of $\nu_2$ is observed at 30~K (Fig.~\ref{Mol-Vib}{\bf (i)}), consistent with the charge order phase~\cite{Hassan2018}.
-We examine the ground state of $\kappa$-Hg-Cl under a tensile strain of 1.6\% along the $b$ axis.
-As shown in the temperature dependent Raman spectra of $\kappa$-Hg-Cl under strain (Fig.~\ref{Mol-Vib}{\bf(f)}), we do not observe a splitting of $\nu_2$ down to 11~K. At T$_{\text{CO}}$= 10~K, where $\nu_2$ finally splits, we observe 3 distinct peaks, evidence of a mixed state of (ET)$^{1+}_2$ dimer lattice sites with and without charge order, which persist down to 4~K. We can therefore claim that we have suppressed the charge order transition to 10~K, far below T$_{\text{CO}}=30$~K in the normal state~\cite{Drichko2014}.
-It is interesting to note the inhomogeneity of the spectra, demonstrating that a fraction of the dimer sites are still in the dimer Mott phase.
-The estimated charge separation within charge ordered dimers is 0.26$e$ (Fig.~\ref{Mol-Vib}{\bf(g)}), identical to the charge separation without strain~\cite{Drichko2014, Hassan2020}.
-We compare the linewidth of $\nu_2$ through the charge order transition, with and without strain.
-Without strain (Fig.~\ref{Mol-Vib}{\bf (j)}) the linewidth increases above the transition and then drops significantly below the charge order transition, denoting a static order~\cite{Hassan2020}.
-Under strain (Fig.~\ref{Mol-Vib}{\bf(h)}) the linewidth begins to increases at 25~K, above the transition; however, the linewidth does not significantly decrease below the charge order transition, suggesting fluctuations persist below the transition.
+Previous studies for $\kappa$-Hg-Cl at ambient pressure~\cite{Hassan2020} show a splitting of $\nu_2$ at 30~K, denoting the charge order transition (Fig.~\ref{Mol-Vib}{\bf (i)}).
+The linewidth increases above the transition and then drops significantly for the two components of $\nu_2$ below the charge order transition (Fig.~\ref{Mol-Vib}{\bf (j)}), consistent with static charge order.
+We show the temperature dependent Raman scattering spectra of $\kappa$-Hg-Cl under a tensile strain of 1.6\% along the $b$ axis in Fig.~\ref{Mol-Vib}{\bf(f)}.
+We do not observe a splitting of $\nu_2$ down to 11~K, which evidences the suppression of charge order.
+At T$_{\text{CO}}$= 10~K, where $\nu_2$ finally splits, we observe 3 distinct peaks, evidence of a mixed state of (ET)$^{1+}_2$ dimer lattice sites with and without charge order, which persist down to 4~K. The estimated charge separation within charge ordered dimers is 0.26$e$ (Fig.~\ref{Mol-Vib}{\bf(g)}), identical to the charge separation without strain~\cite{Drichko2014, Hassan2020}.
+Under strain (Fig.~\ref{Mol-Vib}{\bf(h)}) the linewidth begins to increases at 25~K, above the transition; however, the linewidth does not significantly decrease below the charge order transition.
+This suggests the presence of an inhomogeneous mixture of (ET)$_2^{1+}$ dimer lattice sites with and without charge order.